The Early Childhood Development State System

 A resident of Ankeny, Iowa, Aaron received his Bachelor’s in Communications from the Moody Bible Institute.
 Aaron is the Vice President of Marketing and Customer Strategy for Accumold.
 Aaron is currently a Director on the Ankeny Board of Education.

-Director Designee, Iowa Dept. of Public Health
+Director Designee, Department of Public Health

 Barb Merrill served 10 years as Executive Director for the Iowa Association for the Education of Young Children and held a variety of roles in early childhood throughout her career.
 Barb has a B.S. in Child Development and a M.S. in Adult Education.